 Male Pattern Baldness

-Male and female hair loss is most commonly passed down genetically.
+Male hair loss is most commonly passed down genetically.
 It can be inherited from either maternal or paternal sides.
 Male baldness affects 25% of men in their 20’s.
 Two-thirds of men will suffer hair loss by the age of 60.
 Hair loss can occur at any time.
-For example, signs of hair loss can be seen in late teenage years.
+For example, signs of hair loss can be seen in the late teenage years.

 Genetic hair loss is progressive.
 Often following the hair loss pattern of other male family members.
 Male Pattern Baldness can progress to advanced hair loss.
 As a result only a thin band of hair around the sides and back remains.
 A “horseshoe”.
 Male hair loss is a result of an enzyme and testosterone.